Appleseed/learn/docs/developer/deployment.rst

 Please note for some old clients this is list as C:\Services or C:\Accounts or C:\Sites

 - C:\Accounts - Create an accounts directory on the root of the primary drive.
 It would be nice if you can store this on a drive other than C:\ as only the OS should reside there.
+- C:\Accounts\ClientName - Create a unique client name for an individual site